 The second major component of the register, which will replace the existing bowel cancer register, remains without a firm go-live date.

-The delays have led the department to withhold payments to Telstra so that it is only paid once work is complete, with pay for full operations expected to commence once the cervical screening register is delivered.
+The delays have led the department to withhold payments to Telstra so that it is only paid once work is complete, with pay for full operations expected to commence once the bowel cancer register is delivered.

 Last June, two years into its contract, the telco had been paid $11 million or less than five percent of the $220 million for its work on the national register.